Home directories

 AFS Home

-• If the user has an AFS account, they may have link to their AFS home directory in their Discovery home directory.
+• If the user has an AFS account, they may have a link to their AFS home directory in their Discovery home directory.

 • You will need to use the klog command prior to getting access to your files in AFS.